Oil & Gas

 Want to learn more?

-What are the benefits of LEAS industrial automation for the construction and piping industry?
+What are the advantages of LEAS industrial automation for the piping sector?

-With nearly 50 years of experience, LEAS is the ideal technology partner for companies in prefabrication, structural steelwork and industrial piping manufacturing.
+With nearly 50 years of experience, LEAS is the ideal technology partner for companies operating in prefabrication, structural metalwork, and industrial piping manufacturing.

 - Customized design and ongoing support